shrutikapoor08/devjoke/README.md

 * * *
-Q: what from is bat?
+Q: Where does bat come from?
 A: it's coming from windows...

 * * *